 For those wishing to get up closer, and hike to the base of the falls, you can hike the strenuous Linville Falls trail.

-A third waterfall is also located in the Linville Falls area, called Dugger's Creek Falls (mentioned above)
+A third waterfall is also in the Linville Falls area, called Dugger's Creek Falls (mentioned above)

 Silvervale Falls - Roadside

-Another roadside waterfall is the 80-foot-tall Silvervale Falls, located near Blowing Rock NC.
+Another roadside waterfall is the 80-foot-tall Silvervale Falls, near Blowing Rock NC.

 Access to the waterfall is by parking areas right next to the falls.
 There is no hike, and the waterfall is visible from the road and parking area.

-This is actually a really pretty waterfall, the only issue is it's often marred by graffiti which has to constantly be cleaned off. f you're lucky, you'll visit on a day when it's clean, and you can really enjoy it.
+This is actually a really pretty waterfall.
+The sole concern is that it is frequently defaced with graffiti, which requires constant cleaning.
+If you're lucky, you'll visit on a day when it's clean, and you can really enjoy it.

-Otter Falls is located in the resort community of Seven Devils, and the trail system and observations deck was constructed in 2015 to make the falls more accessible to the public.
-From the trailhead, the falls are a short .6 miles from the trailhead, making the total hike 1.2 miles roundtrip.
+Otter Falls is in the resort community of Seven Devils NC, and the trail system and observation deck was constructed in 2015 to make the falls more accessible to the public.
+From the trailhead, the falls are a short 0.6 miles from the trailhead, making the total hike 1.2 miles round trip.

-Otter Falls itself isn't one of the most majestic waterfalls in the Blue Ridge Mountains, but it's still very pretty, especially when you consider the surrounding forest.
+Otter Falls itself isn't one of the most majestic waterfalls in the Blue Ridge Mountains, but it's still beautiful, especially when you consider the surrounding forest.
 The water gently flows over mossy rock, and into a pool below.
+There are several smaller cascades below the main waterfall that are pretty as well.

-From the observation deck, the falls are easy to view and photograph.
+From the observation deck, the falls are easy to view and photograph, as you can see in the photo above.

 Upper Creek Falls